easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_04_module_naming_schemes.md

-On LUMI, where software is installed through the Cray Programming Environment with no real choice of MPI implementation, a two-level arrangement would still make a lot of sense, with at the ``Core`` level all software compiled with the SYSTEM toolchain while there could be a ``PrgEnv`` level for software compiled with a particula programming environment aka cepGNU/cpeCray/cpeAOCC toolchain.
+On LUMI, where software is installed through the Cray Programming Environment with no real choice of MPI implementation, a two-level arrangement would still make a lot of sense, with at the ``Core`` level all software compiled with the SYSTEM toolchain while there could be a ``PrgEnv`` level for software compiled with a particular programming environment aka cpeGNU/cpeCray/cpeAOCC toolchain.
 Such a scheme is used on the Cray systems at CSCS.

 To recap, the characteristics of a module hierarchy are: